TaylorDarneille/MERN-Auth-API/README.md

   .catch(err=>console.log('ERROR LOGGING IN:', err)) })
 ```
-Now use Postman to try out both of these routes.
+Now use Insomnia to try out both of these routes.
 You should get a token as the response!

 Head over to [jwt.io](https://jwt.io/) to see your token decoded and you can read about the anatomy of a JSON Web Token [here](https://scotch.io/tutorials/the-anatomy-of-a-json-web-token).